 The EDSAC Valve Computer

-I attended an interesting talk from Andrew Herbert, hosted by The National Museum of Computing, about coding on the EDSAC or Electronic Delay Storage Automatic Calculator.
-This was a valve computer built by a team from the Cambridge University Mathematical Laboratory, led by Maurice Wilkes and Bill Renwick.
 Designed in 1947 and completed in 1949, EDSAC was amongst the worlds earliest fully electronic computers to see practical service, with the Manchester Mark I also entering use at around the same time.
-It had been preceded by the Manchester "Baby", completed in 1948, but this was used only as an experimental machine.
+It had been preceded by the Manchester "Baby", completed in 1948, but this had very limited functionality and was used only as an experimental machine.
 Another well-known predecessor was ENIAC, which was completed in 1945 and used for military calculations but this was not a stored program computer.
 ENIAC was programmed by setting the positions of switches on a panel.
-EDSAC improved on this and operated more like a modern computer by loading machine code programs from a storage device into memory.
+EDSAC improved on this, following the now ubiquitous Von Neumann Architecture, and operated like a modern computer by loading programs from a storage device into memory.

 Transistors were only beginning to be invented when EDSAC was being designed and would not see widespread availability until the 1950s.
 Instead valves, also known as vacuum tubes, were the principle component used to implement the logic.
 A heater causes electrons to be produced in a process known as thermionic emission.
 In a vacuum the electrons are able to flow towards an anode (the plate).
 The flow of electrons between the heater and the plate effectively completes a circuit.
 However, the circuit can be turned off by applying a negative voltage to a wire mesh (the grid) that is located between the heater and the anode, which interrupts the electron flow.
 The ability to turn the electron flow on and off creates an electronic switch very similar to that of a transistor.
 From this action, all logic circuits can be constructed.